spyrosmouchlianitis/PRevent/README.md

-# PR-event
+# PRevent

 ## Overview

 A self-hosted GitHub app that listens for pull request events, scans diffs for malicious code, and posts detections directly on the pull request.

 Typically, security scans are run by workflow files.
 Files can be modified, and when dealing with source modification attacks, should be avoided.
 A GitHub app approach addresses this gap, ensuring the scan is not bypassed.
 The app's logic can be leveraged to run any scan.
-All you need is to add a scanner method to the [scan logic](https://github.com/apiiro/pr-event/blob/main/src/scan/scan_logic.py).
+All you need is to add a scanner method to the [scan logic](https://github.com/apiiro/prevent/blob/main/src/scan/scan_logic.py).

 ## Malware Detection

-Currently, PR-event detects dynamic code execution and obfuscation, patterns found in nearly 100% of malicious code attacks reported to this day, while being rare in benign code, making the scan very effective.
+Currently, PRevent detects dynamic code execution and obfuscation, patterns found in nearly 100% of malicious code attacks reported to this day, while being rare in benign code, making the scan very effective.
 It uses Apiiro's [malicious-code-ruleset](https://github.com/apiiro/malicious-code-ruleset.git) for Semgrep, alongside additional Python-based detectors.
 Only rules and detectors with low false-positive rates are included.

 ## Extra Capabilities